quarksuite/legacy/API.md

 ### units

 A function that prepares a raw scale to be used in CSS.
-This is the final step in scale creation
+This is the final step in scale creation.

 > Accepts all absolute and relative units.
 Does no internal conversion between units.
 I trust you know the values you want.